arcmags/ramroot/README.rst

 ``status, --status, -S``
     Print ramroot status to screen.
-    Returns exit status 2 if not enabled.
+    Return exit status 2 if not enabled.

 Options
 =======

-All options are optional (although *--root* may be required as noted below).
+All are optional (although *--root* may be required as noted below).

 ``-b, --boot [UUID]``
     Specify */boot* partition UUID to use when building hooks.